-Hello, I am David Horwat, Associate Professor of Materials Science and Engineering at the European School of Materials Science and Engineering (EEIGM : Ecole Eureopéenne d’Ingénieurs en Génie des Matériaux) located in Nancy, France.
+Hello, I am David Horwat, Professor of Materials Science and Engineering at the European School of Materials Science and Engineering (EEIGM : Ecole Eureopéenne d’Ingénieurs en Génie des Matériaux) located in Nancy, France.

-My research activities are conducted in the Functional Thin Films Group in the Department of Physics and Chemistry of Solids and Surfaces (CP2S) of the Institut Jean Lamour, a laboratory of University of Lorraine.
+My research activities are conducted in the Functional Thin Films Group in the Department of Physics and Chemistry of Solids and Surfaces (CP2S) of the Institut Jean Lamour, a joint laboratory between University of Lorraine and CNRS.
 These activities are dedicated to the synthesis of thin inorganic films by physical vapor deposition methods and their physicochemistry.
 A special attention is paid to the study of the influence of the local structure/chemistry and functional properties of synthesized films mostly targeted towards energy applications.

 I defended my PhD on inorganic electrochromic devices in 2006 (INPL) followed by a visit to the Lawrence Berkeley Lab within the Plasma Applications Group.
 I joined the Functional Thin Films group of Institut Jean Lamour (IJL) in 2007 as Assistant Professor to work on the physico-chemistry of thin films and teach materials science and engineering (MSE) at the European School of Materials Engineering (EEIGM).
 I defended my habilitation in 2013 on the physico-chemistry of functional thin films and hold a position of Full Professor at University of Lorraine since 2017.

 Institut Jean Lamour – UMR CNRS 7198 – Université de Lorraine

 2 allée André Guinier, Campus Artem – 54011 NANCY Cedex

 Ecole Européenne d’Ingénieur en Génie des Matériaux (EEIGM)

 Phone: +33 (0)3 72 74 39 43